gobo-eiffel/gobo/example/xml/xslt/schematron/Readme.txt

-This is because the reference implementation of Schematron 1.5 (I shall upgrade the files to ISO Schematron when it becomes available) was tested on poorly conforming XSLT processors, and so are buggy.
+This is because the reference implementation of Schematron 1.5 (I shall upgrade the files to ISO Schematron when it becomes available) was tested on poorly conforming XSLT processors, and so is buggy.
 Just ignore the message.

 Actually there are other problems with these stylesheets, which throw